Speeding up SKIP LOCKED in MySQL

 Because our SELECT statement includes where event_id=1, InnoDB has to track locks on both event_id index and on the primary key.
 I recommend reading A Comprehensive (and Animated) Guide to InnoDB Locking by my colleague Jahfer for a deeper dive into locks.
 Planetscale's post on B+trees is another great resource.

-Our table uses PRIMARY KEY (id), which means that whenever you do WHERE event_id=1, InnoDB needs to do two operations:
+Our table uses PRIMARY KEY (id), which means that whenever you have WHERE event_id=1, InnoDB needs to do two operations:

-1. Look up event_id index, find 1 on the B+tree.
+1. Look up event_id index, find value of 1 on the B+tree.

 2. Find that the first id under that event_id is 2 and look up that primary key